Rajinder Kaur Bulara

-Rajinder Kaur Bulara (born 1946) is a politician of the Shiromani Akali Dal (Mann) group and was a member of the 9th Lok Sabha.
+Rajinder Kaur Bulara (born 1946) is a politician of Shiromani Akali Dal (Amritsar) and a former member of the 9th Lok Sabha from Ludhiana.

 Early life

 Rajinder Kaur was born at Raja Jung, Lahore district of undivided India on 10 June 1946 to Sardar Harsa Singh Sandhu and his wife.
 She attended the Dev Samaj College for Women at Firozpur and holds bachelor's degrees in Arts and Education.